Humor

 Those of you who still use landlines and get these outlandish anonymous phone calls will appreciate this article.
 Yes, I wrote this article many years ago but nothing really changes only how it is put across.

-PUSHING FOR THAT EXTRA PHONE CALL Newsday, February 28, 1986.
+PUSHING FOR THAT EXTRA PHONE CALL Newsday

 So it has finally happened – a letter form my local telephone company asking me if I want them to provide me with somebody to talk to.